Visa Exemption

 • Your temporary address in Vietnam and points of entry and exit

 After applying for your e-Visa online, you’ll need to wait three working days for your visa to be released.
-After three days, you may search for your visa at this link.
+After three days, you may search for your visa here: e-Visa search (or on DichVuCong).

 Upon arrival in Vietnam, submit your passport and your printed e-Visa at the immigration counter.